Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

 - Includes: keyboard, mouse, RGB fans

-The 5700G is the strongest CPU on this list, and the 1TB NVMe is the largest SSD we saw under $500.
+The 5700G is the strongest CPU on this list, and the 1TB NVMe is among the largest SSDs in this price tier.
 The catch: Vega 7 integrated graphics.
-Rocket League stayed smooth at 1080p medium in our test.
-Helldivers 2 struggled even on low.
+Rocket League stays smooth at 1080p medium, but Helldivers 2 struggles even on low.

 The 500W PSU is unbranded, which is a real concern.
-We saw the 12V rail droop under load, below the ATX tolerance window.
+Unrated units like this often let the 12V rail droop under load, slipping below the ATX tolerance window.

 The Ryzen 7 5700G’s integrated Vega graphics sit in entry-level discrete-GPU territory, so set expectations accordingly.
 The AMD Ryzen overview is the durable background source for the APU family.